VictorGutierrez25/Challenge-3/README.md

 // return the password

 #### Help Resources
-/Youtube videos on array methods, math.random, and for loops
+/Youtube videos on array methods, math.random, and for loops.
 //w3schools for arrays, if else